EpocDotFr/kanboard-wunderlist/README.md

 Wunderlist plugin for Kanboard
 ==============================

-This plugin allow you to import [Wunderlist](http://www.wunderlist.com/) tasks and lists directly from the user interface of [kanboard](http://kanboard.net/) by uploading the Wunderlist export file (a JSON file).
+This plugin allow you to import [Wunderlist](http://www.wunderlist.com/) tasks and lists directly from the user interface of [kanboard](http://kanboard.net/) by uploading an export file.

 ## Prerequisites